 Latex Paint Finishes

 - Flat or Matte: matte paint contains less sheen because it reflects little or no sunlight.
-Due to its deep shades, a flat finish is best for ceilings and uneven surfaces.
+A flat finish is best for ceilings and uneven surfaces.
 Unlike other finishes, flat and matte paints don’t show brush marks or roller strokes.

 - Eggshell: eggshell finishes are partially reflective.
-Eggshell latex paint gives the surface a gentle sheen.
-It’s durable on wooden surfaces and medium-traffic rooms.
+Eggshell latex paint gives the surface a gentle sheen and is durable on wooden surfaces and medium-traffic rooms.

 - Satin: these paints have a higher sheen than eggshell and give a velvety finish.
 Satin finishes are ideal for high-traffic areas like living rooms and hallways.
-It’s durable and withstands cleaning agents and frequent scrubbing.
+Satin finish is durable and withstands cleaning agents and frequent scrubbing.

 - Semi-Gloss: a semi-gloss finish gives a shiny and bright appearance due to its high luster.
 Its smooth application makes it easy to wipe off dirt from a surface.
 Semi-gloss paints are used in playrooms, kitchens, and other high-traffic areas.